 The research team of the University of Washington has managed to decouple analog and digital frequencies and relegated all analog RF functions to a single plug-in device, which generates the Wi-Fi signal using a wide range of sensors.

 These Wi-Fi packets are reflected and absorbed through a digital switch called the Passive Wi-Fi device.
 This device doesn’t require much energy at all because the device bounces the information to our mobile or router and it is then received by consuming about 15 to 60 microwatts, which is 10,000 times less than the current devices.
 When practically tested, the passive reflectors were able to communicate with off-the-shelf mobiles/smartphones at a distance of 30m or 100 feet.

 “We wanted to see if we could achieve Wi-Fi transmissions using almost no power at all.
 That’s basically what Passive Wi-Fi delivers.
 We can get Wi-Fi for 10,000 times less power than the best thing that’s out there.”

 Another member Vamsi Tall stated that: “All the networking, heavy-lifting, and power-consuming pieces are done by the one plugged-in device.
 The passive devices are only reflecting to generate the Wi-Fi packets, which is a really energy-efficient way to communicate.”

 The findings of their research will be unveiled at the USENIX Symposium on Networked Systems Design and Implementation which is due to be held in March 2017.
 The paper hasn’t been peer-reviewed or verified independently as yet, therefore, we cannot fully trust the findings until we get thumbs up from the verifiers.
-However, the technology does seem promising and the proof is that MIT Technology Review has listed it in the top 10 breakthrough technologies of 2016.
+However, the technology does seem promising and the proof is that the MIT Technology Review has listed it in the top 10 breakthrough technologies of 2016.